FAQs

 • Keeping your personal information private.
 Insurance companies keep personal and medical records forever.
 By working with a private pay therapist, you won’t have any personal or medical information relating to our work together attached to your permanent record.

 • Getting as many sessions as you need.
 Insurance companies put strict limits on how often you can see a therapist and for how long.
-With a private pay therapist, you get to decide how often you see me and for how long, not your insurance company.
+With a private pay coach, you get to decide how often you see me and for how long, not your insurance company.

 • Keeping sensitive information away from your employer.
 When you use insurance, your personal mental health records are accessible to the insurance agency, and there are some industries (law enforcement, politics, etc.) where sensitive mental health information, like that found in insurance records, could potentially harm your career.

-What credentials do you have?
+What professional credentials do you have?

 I imagine what you’re really wondering is whether or not I can help you.
 And the answer to that question is that I use research-backed, evidence-based practices in my work.
 I attend regular training to ensure I stay on the cutting-edge of the most effective treatments for the services I list on this site.